 What are abnormal glucose levels, and why do they matter?

 Why is it unhealthy for glucose levels to be too high (hyperglycemia) or too low (hypoglycemia)?

-Even though there is no defined low point for nondiabetic fasting blood glucose levels, keeping your blood glucose levels above a minimum threshold of 72 mg/dl may be beneficial for healthy, nondiabetic people.
+Even though there is no defined low point for nondiabetic fasting blood glucose levels, keeping your blood glucose levels above a minimum threshold of 72 mg/dL may be beneficial for healthy, nondiabetic people.

-The studies show that keeping your blood glucose in the normal range is important, but also that preventing too many spikes and dips is key to maintaining your health.
+The studies show that keeping your blood glucose in the normal range is essential, but also that preventing too many spikes and dips is key to maintaining your health.
 A personalized dietary and lifestyle plan that promotes metabolic health should also accomplish three main goals:

-Figuring out which diet and lifestyle choices will allow you to achieve these goals is an iterative process; there is no one-size-fits-all plan that works for everyone to keep blood glucose in their optimal range.
+Figuring out which diet and lifestyle choices will allow you to achieve these goals is an iterative process; no one-size-fits-all plan works for everyone to keep blood glucose in their optimal range.
 Continuous glucose monitoring can help you establish your optimal diet and lifestyle choices by serving as a continuous feedback mechanism, closing the loop between specific actions and the body’s reaction, and paving the way for improved current and future health.